Play-By-Play, Atlanta Hawks Radio Network

 The 2014, 2016, 2018 and 2019 Georgia Sportscaster of the Year by the National Sports Media Association, Holman also took home three consecutive Gabby Awards from the Georgia Association of Broadcasters (2015-17) and was inducted into the organization's Hall of Fame in 2017.

-Holman has announced Hawks games around the globe, including contests from Russia, England, Puerto Rico and Canada, and has been a part of several notable historical calls, including the night Dominique Wilkins became the team’s all-time scoring leader, as well as Lenny Wilkens’ record-breaking 939th career win and the Hawks' first-ever trip to the Eastern Conference Finals in 2015.
+Holman has announced Hawks games around the globe, including contests from Russia, England, Puerto Rico and Canada, and has been a part of several notable historical calls, including the night Dominique Wilkins became the team’s all-time scoring leader, Lenny Wilkens’ record-breaking 939th career win and the Hawks' first-ever trip to the Eastern Conference Finals in 2015.

 He has been a fixture on Atlanta radio since 1980 when he arrived to work on Falcons football and Atlanta Chiefs soccer.
-Along with his numerous awards for sports reporting, Holman has also won the Georgia Associated Press Award for his Hawks broadcast coverage.
-Holman and his wife Mary Jane reside in Newnan and are the parents of Holman's grandchildren, Connor, Caitlyn and Collier Steven.
+Along with his numerous awards for sports reporting, Holman has also won the Georgia Associated Press Award.
+Holman's son, Scott, and wife Amy, are the parents of Holman's grandchildren, Connor, Caitlyn and Collier Steven.
 His son, Steve Jr., passed away after a short illness on January 19, 2018.
 The Steve Holman Jr. Media Award endowment has been established at Woodward Academy in Atlanta in his memory (Woodward.edu/Holman).